SFDO-Tooling/CumulusCI/docs/github_actions.rst

 ``SFDX_AUTH_URL``
 ^^^^^^^^^^^^^^^^^
 CumulusCI needs to be able to access a Salesforce org with the Dev Hub feature enabled in order to create scratch orgs.
-The easiest way to do this is to set up this connection locally, then copy its sfdx auth URL to a secret on GitHub.
+The easiest way to do this is to set up this connection locally, then copy its SFDX auth URL to a secret on GitHub.

 Since you already have CumulusCI working locally, you should be able to run ``sfdx force:org:list`` to identify the username that is configured as the default Dev Hub username (it is marked with ``(D)``).